johan162/hpdf_table/docs/UsingWidgets.md

                                           HPDF_REAL);
 ```

-and a typical example of a canvas callback function and it's installation would be
+and a typical example of a canvas callback function, and it's installation would be

 ```c
 void